adityatripathi5/Snaatak/sprint2/Application CI Design/Java CI checks/README.md

 | **Documentation**          | Unit tests serve as living documentation, showing how code is intended to be used.                   |

-## POC - Java Unit Testing

-- Please Refer Here for Unit Test [POC](https://github.com/adityatripathi5/Snaatak/blob/main/sprint2/Application%20CI%20Design/React%20CI%20Checks%20/Code%20compilation/POC.md)

-# Different Tools used in Unit Testing
+## Different Tools used in Unit Testing
 The list of several relevant testing frameworks for Java is mentioned below